 - Prepare the dressing by adding buttermilk, mayonnaise, mustard, salt, pepper, and remaining 3 tablespoons lemon juice to a bowl or large measuring cup.
 Whisk until blended.

 - Add dressing and basil to potatoes.
 Toss gently until evenly coated and garnish with chives.

 Grilled Barbecue chicken

 Start with a summer main dish that's smoky and flavorful.
 Grilled chicken is always a good choice and the homemade barbecue sauce really amps it up.
-For extra flavor, make the sauce 24 hours in advance to let the flavors mingle.
+Make the sauce 24 hours in advance to let the flavors mingle longer.